 NONDISCLOSURE AND CONFIDENTIALITY

-All Personal Data exchanged within the framework of this Data Exchange Agreement is subject to a duty of confidentiality vis-à-vis third parties.
+All Personal Data exchanged within the framework of this Data Exchange Agreement is subject to a duty of confidentiality towards third parties.

-This duty of confidentiality will not apply in the event that the Controller has expressly authorised the furnishing of such Personal Data to third parties, where the furnishing of the Data to third parties is reasonably necessary in view of the nature of the obligations and the implementation of this Data Exchange Agreement, or if there is a legal obligation to make the Personal Data available to a third party.
+This duty of confidentiality will not apply in the event that the disclosing Party has expressly authorised the furnishing of such Personal Data to third parties, where the furnishing of the Data to third parties is reasonably necessary in view of the nature of the obligations and the implementation of this Data Exchange Agreement, or if there is a legal obligation to make the Personal Data available to a third party.

 If one of the Parties is summoned by a competent court or other authority to submit Personal Data of the other Party for the benefit of a judicial investigation or legal proceedings, it is entitled to do so.
 However, before submitting the Personal Data, the Party being summoned must inform the other Party as soon as possible about the summons, to provide it with the opportunity to object to the Personal Data being submitted, unless the summons bars it from doing so.
 Should such Party elect to do so, the other Party must delay the required disclosure to the greatest extent possible by applicable law.